okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 ### Setup the project

 Games use `real time rendering` where it is drawn at the frame rate.
 Generally you want to aim for 60fps or higher.
 This will make is look as smooth as possible.

+We can go to `Window > Lighting > Settings` to adjust things about how the scene is lit.